kromerm/adfdataflowdocs/AzureDatabricksModeForDataFlow.md

 ### Existing Cluster

 The spin-up time of the "New Job Cluster" mode above does not work well with debugging due to the spin-up delay.
 Therefore, we recommend using the "Existing Cluster" option when debugging, building, designing Data Flows.
+The concept behind Debug sessions in ADF Data Flow is to work on limited / sampled data.
+So keep that in mind when you size your Azure Databricks interactive cluster for debug.
+We recommend that you do not use auto-scaling with your cluster for debug.
+Instead, manually resize the cluster when you are debugging large datasets.
+It is preferrable to debug with smaller datasets.

 #### Cluster ID